Myanmar ambassador in London locked out of embassy after speaking out against military

 Kyaw Zwar Minn told Reuters he was in contact with Britain’s foreign ministry regarding his ouster from the embassy.

-“This is London you know.
+“This is London, you know.
 They can’t be able to do this coup in the middle of London,” he said.

 According to Reuters, Kyaw Zwar Minn’s deputy, Chit Win had taken over the embassy along with a military attaché.